 Home canning puts you in control over what goes into your food and, by extension, your body.
 Today’s supermarket shelves are packed with a multitude of foods and these foods are, in turn, packed with a long list of ingredients.
 Artificial colorings, flavoring, and preservatives are nothing new, but these days every processed food seems to be loaded with salt and the ubiquitous high-fructose corn syrup.

 Many people are becoming alarmed by this trend, as well as the monocultural farming methods that are damaging to the environment.
 We all like to eat a fresh, varied diet, but food spoilage is a serious problem.
 What’s a busy, health-conscious person to do?
-The simplest solution is go to a farmer’s market, buy whatever’s in season, and get yourself a canner!
+The simplest solution is going to a farmer’s market, buy whatever’s in season, and get yourself a canner.